7 Safety Tips Every Motorcyclist Needs to Know - NYCM Insurance Blog

 1. Slow Down

-34 percent of all riders involved in fatal crashes in 2020 were speeding, and 45 percent of those were riders aged 25 to 29.
-Riding over the speed limit adds to the inherent risk of motorcycling because it reduces the amount of time you (and others around you) have to react.
+33 percent of all riders involved in fatal crashes in 2021 were speeding, and 46 percent of those were riders aged 25 to 29.
+Riding over the speed limit adds to the inherent risk of motorcycling because it reduces the amount of time you (and others around you) must react.

 It also means the consequences of a potential crash will be more severe as a rider will be more vulnerable at high speeds.
 A main reason the fatality rate is higher for motorcyclists than drivers of cars is that a motorcyclist is entirely exposed and at the mercy of their surroundings.
 At high speeds, it is no surprise that this can be deadly.